Romblon

 The inhabitants of Romblon are divided into three ethnolinguistic groups: Romblomanon, Onhan and Asi.
 These groups occupy specific islands in the province and have their own language and customs.
-Romblomanon is mainly spoken in the town of Romblon, in all of three towns of Sibuyan Island, and the town of San Agustin in Tablas.
+Romblomanon is mainly spoken in the town of Romblon, in all of the three towns of Sibuyan Island, and the town of San Agustin in Tablas.
 Onhan is mainly spoken in the municipalities in the southern part of Tablas (Alcantara, Looc, Ferrol, Santa Fe, San Andres, and Santa Maria), as well as in the island municipality of San Jose.
 The northwestern part of Tablas Island (in Odiongan and Calatrava, as well as the islands municipalities of Corcuera, Banton, and Concepcion), speaks the Asi language.

-Currently, the province relies on agriculture, particularly rice and copra farming as well as fishing, for its livelihood.
+The province relies on agriculture, particularly rice and copra farming as well as fishing, for its livelihood.
 It also has a lucrative marble industry due to an abundance of Italian-quality marble, hence, its moniker as the "Marble Capital of the Philippines."
-In recent years, the province has also become an ecotourism destination, with several white sand beaches, diving spots, mountains and rainforests that tourists visit annually.
+The islands of the province have a number of white sand beaches, diving spots, mountains and rainforests that tourists visit.
+Sibuyan island is an ecotourism destination, having been dubbed by some as "the Galápagos of Asia" because it has remained in isolation from the rest of the world since its formation.